 1. The manuscript should be original, and has not been published previously.
 Do not submit material that is currently being considered by another journal.

 2. Manuscripts may be 4000-8000 words or longer if approved by the editor, including an abstract, texts, tables, footnotes, appendixes, and references.
 All of these must be written in APA format.
 The title should not be exceeding 15 words, and abstract should not be exceeding 250 words.
 3-5 keywords or key phrases are required.

 a.
-On receiving the paper, the assistant editor will send an acknowledgement to the corresponding author immediately.
+On receiving the paper, the associate editor will send an acknowledgement to the corresponding author immediately.

 b.
 The process of peer review may take 8 weeks.

 c.
 We will send an acceptance e-mail to the corresponding author, indicating acceptance or not, as well as the date of publication.
 The authors should decide whether or not to accept our arrangements for publishing.

 d.
 Authors need to re-edit the paper, using the guidelines and resubmit it in two weeks from the reception of the resubmission e-mail.
 The re-edited paper should use the template provided by us and meet the formatting requirements outlined in the Author Guidelines.

 e.
 Once you submit the re-edited paper, the assistant editor will send you a confirmation e-mail.

 f.
 After publishing, the authors may download the e-journal from the website.